The following units are delivered in a clustered arrangement:

 - Payments can be made in instalments.
 Please contact Simtars for details.

-- Upon successful attendance and completion of all assessments, you will be issued a Statement of Attainment from Simtars (RTO 45647).
+- Upon successful attendance and completion of all assessments, you will be issued a Statement of Attainment from Simtars (RTO 45647) and a Certificate of Completion for Ventsim training.

 Board of Examiners